drj09/Excel_to_mysql/README.md

 # Excel_to_mysql
- pushing data from simple excel sheet to mysql database
+    pyton script to data from simple excel sheet to mysql database.

+    file_path,database_name,table_name is required